-Market risk is defined as the risk that the value of or the expected future cash flow from Inbank's assets and liabilities will be negatively impacted as a result of changes in market conditions.
+Market risk is defined as the risk that the value of or the expected future cash flows from Inbank's assets and liabilities will be negatively impacted as a result of changes in market conditions.

-Market risk arises from Inbank's core business, taking market risk is not the main activity of the bank.
+Market risk arises from Inbank's core business, actively taking market risk is not the main activity of the bank.
 The nature of Inbank's business implies that there are no exposures to commodity or equity risk.
-Interest and currency risk do however exist as part of the business.
+Interest and currency risk are, however, inherited as part of the business.
 The management of these risks is further described in the sections below.